rchu02/ACIT-2420-Assignment-1/README.md

 - pacman: Package manager from arch

 2. **Create an API token**
 Now we will create an API token and make it so it grants account access to doctl.
-Go to your DigitalOcean account, then on the left hand dashboard, click on **API**
+Go to your DigitalOcean account, then on the left hand dashboard, click on **API**[^8].

 <img src="assests/dashboard.png" alt="dashboard" width="150"/>

 Click **Generate New Token**